 That council voted January 8 to grant a temporary use permit to allow S&M Medicinal Sweet Shoppe to continue to operate even though its owners don’t plan to apply for a provincial licence, which requires more than $9,000 in fees.
 The town council later voted to suspend the actual granting of the permit but the vote to approve the permit stands.

-Owners Michelle and Doug Sikora told Business in Vancouver that they are staying open because they serve only medical patients, and they believe the federal Cannabis Act runs contrary to the Supreme Court of Canada’s 2016 Allard decision, which affirmed that medical cannabis patients deserve “reasonable access” to their medicine.
+Owners Michelle and Doug Sikora told Business in Vancouver that they are staying open because they serve only medical patients, and they believe the federal Cannabis Act runs contrary to the Federal Court of Canada’s 2016 Allard decision, which affirmed that medical cannabis patients deserve “reasonable access” to their medicine.

 BC Supreme Court justice Christopher Hinkson did not share that view in a December judgment, in which he ordered street-front medical dispensaries in Vancouver to close.